MSc, Human Geography, first class (SoGE, University of Oxford, 2008)

 Godamunne, V. and Siriwardane-de Zoysa R. (2021).
 Between jab lines and pandemic orientalism in urban Sri Lanka, UCL Medical Anthropology blogs, https://medanthucl.com/2021/03/16/between-jab-lines-and-pandemic-orientalism-in-urban-sri-lanka/

 Perrin, Sam and Rapti Siriwardane-de Zoysa (2017) Women in marine science: The efficacy of ecofeminist theory in the wake of historical critique, ZMT Working Paper No. 3, Bremen.

-Weerawardhana, Chaminda and Rapti Siriwardane (2015) "Reis Mafia" in Colombo: Wahlkampf um das Präsidentenamt.
+Weerawardhana, C. and R. Siriwardane (2015) "Reis Mafia" in Colombo: Wahlkampf um das Präsidentenamt.
 Südasien, 35 (1), 91-97.

 Siriwardane, Rapti (2004) Shifting Terrains: Negotiating Boundaries between the ‘Natural’ and its Contrived in Urban Ecological Narratives in Singapore, Honours thesis, Department of Sociology, National University of Singapore.
-Advisor: Prof. Stephanie K. Rupp
+Advisor: Prof. Stephanie K. Rupp (CUNY)